 Sine was a maid (a domestic servant) in the hamlet of Ommestrup at age 24 when she became pregnant.
 Ommestrup is very close to Hvilsager, in adjacent Mørke Parish.

-During and immediately after her pregnancy, Sine resided in the household of her half-sister, Ane Marie Jensen and husband Peder Andersen.
+During and immediately after her pregnancy, Sine resided in the household of her half-sister, Ane Marie Jensen (and Ane’s husband Peder Andersen).
 Sine’s father Rasmus (age 74) was also living there.

 After January 1891 (age 26), we have no record of Sine’s whereabouts.
 Her father, old enough to easily be her grandfather, would die four years later in Hvilsager.
 Strangely, we have only fragmentary evidence of Ane Marie’s family after 1891: one birth in Hvilsager, one confirmation in Lime (nearby), and a marriage in Hvilsager.
 We do have records of Grandpa that imply that Sine was living nearby (in 1905 and 1911?)—but how close?